LuizScolari/CFFs-Polynomial/README.md

   0 1 1 1
   0 0 0 1
 ```
-- Each columns represents a subset.
+- Each column represents a subset.
 - The structure ensures that no subset is fully contained within others.

 ### **Example 2: A Polynomial-Based CFF over GF(2)**